Josh Jung Player Props: Rangers vs. Nationals

 Josh Jung At The Plate

-- Among qualified batters in baseball, his batting average ranks 42nd, his on-base percentage ranks 91st, and he is 31st in the league in slugging.
+- Among the qualifying batters in baseball, his batting average ranks 43rd, his on-base percentage ranks 86th, and he is 34th in the league in slugging.

-- Jung has picked up a hit in 62 of 85 games this year, with multiple hits 25 times.
+- In 73.3% of his 86 games this season, Jung has picked up at least one hit.
+He's also had 25 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.